Limenius/liform-react/src/js/Content/CreateTheme.md

 }
 ```

-So you can simply write a Widget that will be used whenever a field of a given type or format is required.
+So you can simply write a Widget that will be used whenever a field of a given type or widget is required.

 ### Writing a widget